Barabaniuk/IrrigationControl/README.md

 # IrrigationControl
 Irrigation control system with sensors GSM connection and control with web interface Based on Arduino controller equipped by sensors which control tepreture humidity and water consumption.
+Designed to automatically control the watering of domestic plants that require constant maintenance of soil and air moisture.
+To protect the pump from breakdown, there is a flow sensor in the system - if after some time after turning on the pump, the water flow is insufficient, the system turns off the pump to avoid damage when working without water
+The system is equipped with a leakage sensor - if the sensor detects water, the system will turn off the power to prevent further flooding and a possible short circuit
-The system is controlled via a web interface from a local network and informing via SMS
+The system can be controlled via a web interface from a local network (or global network if subnet has own static IP).
+Supports informing about the current status and events by sending SMS messages through the mobile network:
+* Turn on watering
+* Enable humidification
+* Emergency shutdown due to leakage detection

 ## Main functions
-Сontrol of soil moisture using Immersion sensor Сontrol of air humidity sensor
+* Automatic control of soil moisture
+* Automatic control of air humidity
+* Leak protection
+* Pump protection against dry running
+* Remote control via web interface
+* Informing about emerging events via SMS

 ## Main system parameters:
 * The maximum load switched by the relay